CitrineInformatics/community-tools/web_ui_examples/02_data_management.md

 The data for this example is stored in the `data` folder in this directory.
 1. You should create a new dataset and choose a name ("An Example Dataset," perhaps) and description.
 2. Choose the "Default Ingester," which takes PIF JSON files and converts them into PIF records.
 3. Choose the `band_gap_sc_data.json` file, which should have 11 PIF records.
+This dataset is a subset of the full [Band gaps from Strehlow and Cook](https://citrination.com/datasets/1160/) dataset.
 4. Click "Submit Files."

 ## Dataset info page
 Congratulations on adding data to your first dataset!
 When you click submit, you will be automatically redirected to the Dataset info page, which is shown below.
-This is the same page you would have arrived on by clicking the name of the dataset on the [Datasets](https://citrination.com/datasets) page.
+This is the same page you would have arrived on by clicking the Name of the dataset on the [Datasets](https://citrination.com/datasets) page.

 ![Dataset info page](fig/13_dataset_info.png "Dataset info page")

 At the top of this page, you will see the name and description you gave this dataset during the creation phase.
 The "Edit" button underneath the name allows you to change these two fields.

 You will also notice a dataset ID number that is assigned to this dataset.
 In between the ID number and the "Edit" button is the version number.
 Newly created datasets will be Version 1, and it increases by 1 each time "Create new version" is pressed.
-Note that creating a new version will **delete** all the files and PIF records in the dataset, so handle with care.
+Note that creating a new version will **delete** all the *files and PIF records* in the dataset (the dataset and its unique ID remain), so handle with care.
 "Delete" will remove the entire dataset and associated PIFs.

 The box on the right lists all the [Data Views](03_data_views.md) that include this dataset.
 Down below, on the "Search in Dataset" page, you will see a similar search interface as the main page, just with the PIF records limited to those in this dataset.
 You should see 11 PIF records at the moment.

 At the top, "Files" lists all the files in this dataset, including information on who contributed them, their ingest status, and the option to delete them.
 There is an "Add Files" button that we will return to shortly.

 Moving across the top, we come to the "Access" button.
-On this page you have the option of changing the Privacy setting of your dataset as well as sharing the dataset with different [Teams](05_teams.md). https://stuff_about_public_data.com
+On this page you have the option of changing the Privacy settings of your dataset as well as sharing the dataset with different [Teams](05_teams.md).
+We encourage you to make new datasets **Public** to promote open science and support materials informatics research.
+Our data management principles can be found [here](https://citrination.com/datamanagement).

 ### YOUR TURN
 11 PIF records are not that many.
 Let's add some more!
 1. Navigate to the "Files" tab and click "Add Files."
 Alternatively, click "Add Data" at the top.
 2. Select "Add to existing dataset" and select the dataset you just created.
 3. This time, instead of uploading PIFs, we will upload a CSV.
 Therefore, select the "[Citrine: Template CSV](https://help.citrination.com/knowledgebase/articles/1188136)" ingester from the dropdown menu.
+Pay attention to the header row formatting, which is important for ingestion to work properly.
 4. Choose the `band_gap_sc_data.csv` file, and submit for upload.

 You will be redirected to the "Files" page of the dataset you selected, where you can see an additional CSV in the list of files.
 After waiting for a bit, you should start to see the extra PIF records populate the search page.
 The total number should increase to 100.
 This is an example of how you can supplement an existing dataset with newly discovered data from the literature or calculations.